The Workplace Events Calendar: Office Events for Every Part of the Year

 - National Cocoa Day – Take over your break room with a full spread of cocoa fixings, from different mixes to marshmallows, whipped cream and sprinkles.
 Celebrated on December 13th, this holiday can provide a moment of quick relief during a busy season.

 - Mini Golf Day – On December 14th, 1929, the first miniature golf course was opened in Tennessee.
 Celebrate it by picking up mini golf sets (rent them, if you can) and transforming your office’s hallways into an 18-hole course.
 The team member with the lowest score – no handicaps! – wins.

 Holiday celebrations don’t have to be expensive, and they don’t have to be limited to the major holidays celebrated with PTO every year.
-Incorporating a few fun events throughout the year will keep your team engaged and build the camaraderie needed to overcome office challenges.
+Incorporating a few fun work events throughout the year will keep your team engaged and build the camaraderie needed to overcome office challenges.

 Got another favorite office holiday to celebrate?
 Leave us a note below with your favorite occasions: